eBay/airflow-rest-api-plugin/README.md

 # Airflow Plugin - API
-A plugin of Apache Airflow that exposes REST endpoints for custom REST APIs.
-In the process of using airflow, it was found that the airflow api could not meet the business requirement, so some custom interfaces were added to the airflow plugin.
+A plugin of Apache Airflow that exposes REST endpoints for custom REST APIs, providing richer functionalities to support more powerful DAG and task management capabilities for Airflow.

 ## Requirements
 - [apache-airflow](https://github.com/apache/airflow)